tModLoader/tModLoader/PortingNotes_1.4.5.md

 - Player.ApplyDamageToNPC changed, new parameters, new overloads
 - There are some changed patches that now use Item.RequestNewItem, these will need to have changes to support dropping instanced data
 - Double check that allDamage and allCrit are used in new armor set code
+- GetNanoFlaskDamageBoost in ProcessHitAgainstNPC might not be accounted for correctly.
+- New PickAmmo_PickAmmoItem, PickAmmo_IterateRange, PlayerAmmoCyclingMode.
+ItemLoader.CanChooseAmmo patches need to be reworked
+- Nano bullet might need some changes for the new 25% damage increase
+- New PickAmmo_PickAmmoItem method seems to replicate our old PickAmmo/ChooseAmmo split.
+- Our PickAmmo overload patch lost.
+Maybe just put in .TML.cs file anyway.
+- Not sure about VanillaOnHitEffectsWhipsStart label location

 # New Fields that might need more documentation